h2oai/datatable/docs/develop/create-fexpr.rst

 The final piece of the puzzle is the documentation.
 We've already written the documentation for our function: the ``doc_gcd`` variable declared earlier.
 However, for now this is only visible from python when you run ``help(gcd)``.
-We also want the documentation to be visible in our official readthedocs website, which requires a few more steps.
+We also want the documentation to be visible on our official readthedocs website, which requires a few more steps.
 So:

 First, create file ``docs/api/dt/gcd.rst``.
 The content of the file should